EnCurryAge/SOAS-main/README.md

 - `prefix_root`: the root of ground-truth prefixes.
 Default: 50.
 - `suffix_root`: the root of ground-truth suffixes.
 Default: 50.
 - `chunk`: the number of samples for evaluation.
 Default: 1500.
-- `prefix_root`: the tested token length of ground-truth prefixes.
+- `prefix_length`: the tested token length of ground-truth prefixes.
 Default: 50.
-- `suffix_root`: the tested token length of ground-truth suffixes.
+- `suffix_length`: the tested token length of ground-truth suffixes.
 Default: 50.
 - `steering strength`: the coefficient to control the intensity of SOAS.
 Default: 10.0.
 - `bs`: the batch size for all experiments.
 Default: 8.